danger/danger-js/docs/usage/bitbucket_cloud.html.md

 To use Danger JS with BitBucket Cloud: you'll need to create a new account for Danger to use, then set the following environment variables on your CI:

-We need UUID for updating comment, you can get it from the link on your home page of bitbucket.org.
-Then replace `%7B` with `{` and `%7D` with `}`.

-For example, the UUID of `https://bitbucket.org/%7Bzzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz%7D/` will be `{zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz}`

-- `DANGER_BITBUCKETCLOUD_UUID` = The uuid for the account used to comment.

 You could use either username with password or OAuth key with OAuth secret.

 For username and password, you need to set.